H4HWV2011/msjarvis-public-docs/thesis/28-heartbeat-and-live-cycles.md

 {"status": "healthy", "models": 22}
 ```

 This endpoint serves as the learning heartbeat for the LLM ensemble, confirming that all 22 model slots are **configured** and the service is accepting requests.
-Note: `"models": 22` reflects the configured slot count; the typical **responding** count per consensus cycle is **20 of 22** (BakLLaVA fails as expected — see §28.3).
-These are two distinct measurements and should not be conflated.
+Note: `"models": 22` reflects the configured slot count; the typical **responding** count per consensus cycle is **20 of 22** (BakLLaVA fails as expected — see §28.3). ★ As of March 25, 2026, one additional proxy (`llm22-proxy`) is registered but inactive — the responding count per consensus cycle may be **19 of 22** in some cycles pending `llm22-proxy` activation.
+These are distinct measurements and should not be conflated.
 The ensemble's actual performance is measured through per-request consensus cycles that produce detailed participation logs.

 The main-brain service exposes comprehensive health information through `/selftestfabric`, which queries all 32 operational services and returns their individual health states.
-This endpoint serves as the definitive system-wide liveness signal, with the February 28, 2026 milestone achieving **32/32 services passing**.
+This endpoint serves as the definitive system-wide liveness signal, with the February 28, 2026 milestone achieving **32/32 services passing**. ★ The March 28, 2026 container-level liveness milestone — **96/96 Up** — is the broadest verified scope; future `/selftestfabric` runs at this baseline should be recorded and compared.

 ---